Are Motorcycle and Car Accident Lawsuits Different in Dallas?

 These requirements help ensure that, regardless of what kind of vehicles are involved in the accident, insurance companies will be able to reimburse the injured victims.

 Even if you have insurance, you do not need to file your case with the insurance company.
 Insurance is most beneficial to you when you cause an accident, as it can pay for the other person’s injuries.
 If you are injured, going through an insurance company just leaves damages on the table.
 Insurance companies do not pay pain and suffering damages, ensuring you miss money you might be entitled to.

 Texas law allows injured motorists to take their case to court, even if they have insurance.
 Some states with “no-fault” rules may make you give up your right to sue in court, but Texas protects that right.
 This means that whether you were injured in a car or a motorcycle, a lawyer can file a lawsuit to help ensure you do not leave damages uncompensated.

-The Dallas car accident lawyers at The Queenan Law Firm help injured motorcyclists and drivers get compensation for their injuries.
+The Arlington, TX personal injury lawyers at The Queenan Law Firm help injured motorcyclists and drivers get compensation for their injuries.
 If you were injured in an auto accident and need compensation for medical bills, lost wages, and pain and suffering, talk to an attorney today.
 Call (817) 476-1797 today for a free consultation on your case.